uga-ssrl/SSRLCV-Util/README.md

 ## `logGrapher.py` -- graphs SSRLCV logger power, voltage, current, and state output

 This allows a programmer to view the state transitions, voltage, current, and power draw over time as an SSRLCV pipeline is executed.
 These values are graphed if enabled.
-This is encredibly useful for power budget related things.
+This is incredibly useful for power budget related things.

 The program reads the `ssrlcv.log` file which leaves tags for state, power, voltage, and current.
 This could be extended to graph thermal output as well.
 The output is visually graphed.